Celshade/InstaBae/README.md

 ***

 ## Instructions
-Once the requirements are met, simply download the package and run `./instabae/instabae.py`.
-Before the magic happens, you will be met with a short series of prompts - where you'll enter your username, password, the username of your target bae, and select your mode.
+Once the requirements are met, simply download the package, navigate to the directory, and run `./instabae/instabae.py`.
+Before the magic happens, you will be met with a short series of prompts where you'll configure your session (run mode, the username of your target bae, how many posts you wish to 'like', and login credentials).

-### Modes (*Not yet implemented!
+### Modes (*Not fully implemented!
 Default will run in Spectator mode)
 * **Spectator** - allows you to watch what is happening, on screen.
 * **Ninja** - will simply run everything in the shadows (background).